 Despite their different constructions and etymologies, expressions of parting across languages tend to communicate similar things, many of them outlining the hope of meeting again.
-English has borrowed many of the following foreign expressions of parting, so you’ve probably encountered some of these terms or their variants before.
-1. adiós, adieu, addio, adeus Besides adieu […]
+English has borrowed many of the following foreign expressions of parting, so you’ve probably encountered some of these ways to say goodbye in other languages.
+1. adiós, adieu, addio, adeus […]

 “I was working on the proof of one of my poems all the morning, and took out a comma.
 In the afternoon I put it back again.” –Oscar Wilde Only Oscar Wilde could be quite so frivolous when describing a matter as grave as the punctuation of poetry, something that causes particular grief in our […]